M477H14555/password_generator/README.md

 ➞ Then, you get your password!!!

   ### NEW VERSION
-  HOLY HELL THIS EW VERSION TOOK SO LONG TO MAKE BUT I DID IT LESS GOOOOO YOU CAN ADD MINIMUM SYMBOLS AND MINIMUM DIGITS!!
+  HOLY HELL THIS NEW VERSION TOOK SO LONG TO MAKE BUT I DID IT LESS GOOOOO YOU CAN ADD MINIMUM SYMBOLS AND MINIMUM DIGITS!!

 ---
 Professionally made by a professional idiot  🧊